MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/GettingStarted.md

 Moving solutions that use the component library from one environment to another environment requires for a solution containing the component library to be imported separately to the target environment before importing the solutions that use it.
 This is to avoid dependency issues.

 ## Optimisation notes
 The component library is currently optimised for use on Microsoft Edge browsers during the alpha release.
-Using the component library with other browsers may have issues at this time.
+Using the component library with other browsers and mobile devices may have issues at this time.

 The date component is currently optimised for settings with the "DD/MM/YYYY" date format.
 There may be issues when using the date component with other date format settings.